Holyrood Parternship PR in Scotland Makes Awards Shortlist

 It saw the cream of the world’s best young golfers descend on Scotland with 430 players from 30 nations competing in Europe’s premier junior tournament to showcase the next generation of golfing stars.

-Appointed just weeks before the event, Holyrood Partnership has limited time and a budget of less than £8000 to ensure the event was a media success and promote the U.S, Kids Golf name across the UK and Europe.
+Appointed just weeks before the event, Holyrood PR has limited time and a budget of less than £8000 to ensure the event was a media success and promote the U.S, Kids Golf name across the UK and Europe.

 Stunning PR success story

 Despite those challenges the expert PR team at award-winning Holyrood PR racked up PR success after PR success, including:

 * More than 160 separate items of media coverage